-However, you know you’ve crossed a line when you “demand” that the kids take the new harvest basket out to collect eggs instead of the plastic pail they’ve been using.
+However, you know you’ve crossed a line when you “demand” that the kids take the new rope harvest basket out to collect eggs instead of the plastic pail they’ve been using.
 And you get your feelings hurt when your husband doesn’t understand why it’s such a big deal.

 Not that this happened to me.
 I’m just saying that if it happens at your house, you’ll know you’ve crossed a line.

 Let me introduce you to the object of all this fuss…The Harvest Basket.

 They say the best ideas come to you in the shower, and well, this one literally did.
 I could not stop thinking about how to make a basket with one handle that wouldn’t tip over while being carried.

 So for the last week, I’ve been pulling out my machine to practice making all kinds of different baskets, but the harvest basket is my favorite.
-I’ve made so many that I’ve been giving to my gardening friends and still have a desire to make more.
+I’ve made so many that I’ve been giving them to my gardening friends and still have a desire to make more.